IFTE-13/IFTE-13/README.md

-### Hi there, I'm MOHAMMEDD IFTEKAHR 👋
+### Hi there, I'm MOHAMMED IFTEKAHR 👋

-## I'm a Student, Sone, Developer, and Problem Solver!!
+## I'm a Student, Developer, and Problem Solver!!

 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate with other Web Application creators